• en

 You can learn alternative methods for creating what may be called “natural highs.”
 You can learn and incorporate ways to satisfy your natural desire to feel good in functional, life-enhancing ways instead of dysfunctional in self-destructive ways.

-You can learn to soothe yourself and get to a place of well-being and balance without the need to use mind-altering chemicals.
-Achieving this also builds your self-esteem.
-You can regain control of your life through addiction counseling.
+You can learn to soothe yourself and get to a place of well-being and balance without the need to use mind-altering chemicals or behaviors like gambling, shopping, sex, etc. Achieving this also builds your self-esteem.
+You can regain control of your life through addiction therapy.